 Accessibility information for the venue can be found here http://www.impressions-gallery.com/planning_your_visit/access.php

-To request a place on this study visit/event please complete the form by 14 November.
+To request a place on this study visit/event please complete the form.
 Please note there is a £20 booking fee for this study event which will be donated to the Gallery.
-Payment links will be sent by the OCA accounts team and this must be paid by 19 November or your place will be forfeited.

 Listen to this Article